Paroxysmal extreme pain disorder: Diagnosis

-Hematological, biochemical and metabolic investigations on blood and urine between attacks are normal, as are karyotyping and EKG recordings.
+Hematological, biochemical, and metabolic investigations on blood and urine between attacks are normal, as are karyotyping and EKG recordings.
 EKG recordings during attacks show sinus tachycardia.
-CT, MRI, EMG and nerve conduction studies produce normal results.
+CT, MRI, EMG, and nerve conduction studies produce normal results.
 EEG recordings are normal between attacks but show early-onset tachycardia during attacks.
-On the Neuropathic Pain Questionnaire patients indicated that pain during attacks is extremely unpleasant and typically felt deep, though also superficial on occasion.
-Aside from presentation of typical symptoms (see Signs and symptoms above) mutation of the gene SCN9A aids in appropriate diagnosis as this gene is mutated in 8 of 14 studied families.
+On the Neuropathic Pain Questionnaire, patients indicated that pain during attacks is extremely unpleasant and typically felt deep, though also superficial on occasion.
+Aside from presentation of typical symptoms, mutation of the gene SCN9A aids in appropriate diagnosis, as this gene is mutated in 8 of 14 studied families.

 Treatment

-Carbamazepine is at least partly effective at reducing the number or severity of attacks in the majority of PEPD patients.
+Carbamazepine is at least partly effective at reducing the number or severity of attacks in most PEPD patients.
 High doses of this drug may be required, perhaps explaining the lack of effect in some individuals.
-While other anti-epileptic drugs, gabapentin and topiramate, have limited effect in some patients, they have not been shown to be generally effective.
-Opiate derived analgesics are also largely ineffective, with only sporadic cases of beneficial effect.
+While other epilepsy drugs like gabapentin and topiramate have limited effect in some patients, they have not been shown to be generally effective.
+Opiate-derived analgesics are also largely ineffective, with only sporadic cases of beneficial effect.